Learn about balanced comparison with multiple concepts. |

 Note: Task groups are limited to five tasks in total.
 To ensure balance across all concepts, each group should have no more than five tasks.

-First study (6 Concept setup v1a)
+First study (6 Concept setup version 1a)

-6 Concept Setup v1b
+6 Concept Setup version 1b

 - Create a duplicate of the 6 Concept setup v1a test.